git-plm/gitplm/partnumbers.md

 - TXT: test points/pads
 - XTL: crystals

+The following CCC groups are suggested for other parts:

+- FST: fasteners (screws, bolts, nuts, etc)
+- CBL: cables, etc
+- ENC: enclosures

-The following CCC groups are suggested for high level assemblies:
+The following CCC groups are suggested for things you produce:

+- PCA: Printed Circuit Assembly.
+The variation is incremented any time the BOM for the assembly changes.
-- PCB: Printed Circuit board
+- PCB: Printed Circuit board.
+The variation is the version of the PCB layout.
-- ASY: Assembly (can be top level or subassembly -- typically represented by BOM and documentation)
+- ASY: Assembly (can be mechanical or top level subassembly -- typically represented by BOM and documentation).
+Again, the variation is incremented any time a BOM line item changes.
+- DOC: standalone documents
+- FIR: firmware to be loaded on MCUs, etc
+- SFT: software (images for embedded Linux systems, applications, programming utilities, etc)
+- FIX: manufacturing fixtures

 Some additional guidelines: